-We hereby declare that this research project entitled "A STUDY TO ASSESS and genuine research work carried out by us under the guidance and supervision of Dr
+We hereby declare that this research project entitled "A STUDY TO ASSESS THE work carried out by us under the guidance and supervision of Dr Lavanya Subhashini, Vice

-THE KNOWLEDGE REGARDING CHILD ABUSE AMONG PARENTS OF
+KNOWLEDGE REGARDING CHILD ABUSE AMONG PARENTS OF CHILDREN

-CHILDREN AT SELECTED SCHOOL, KOLAR, KARNATAKA."
-Is a bonafide
+AT SELECTED SCHOOL, KOLAR, KARNATAKA."
+Is a bonafide and genuine research

-Lavanya Subhashini, Vice Principal and HOD, Department of Child Health
+Principal and HOD, Department of Child Health Nursing, Sri Devaraj Urs College of

-Nursing, Sri Devaraj Urs College of Nursing, Tamaka, Kolar - 563103.
+Nursing, Tamaka, Kolar - 563103.